manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

 If we initialize this function as `str_to_chars("hello", Cs).` it first looks for a solution to `atom_codes(X, "hello")` which is, it looks for an atom whose characters match the list of char codes (recall the string is represented as a list of char codes) of "hello" (explicitly `[104,101,108,108,111]`).
 This is exactly the atom `hello` which is bound to the variable `X`.
 Next it tries `atom_chars(X, Cs)` which is now `atom_chars(hello, Cs)` which attempts to find a list of chars (not char codes here) which make up the characters of `hello`, obviously giving `['h', 'e', 'l', 'l', 'o']` which gets bound to the variable `Cs`.
 Phew.
 There's got to be a better way to do this, but this works.

 Now that we have a list of chars, the rest is pretty easy.
 The easy part was the hard part.
-What we'll do is walk through the list of chars.
+What we'll do is recur through the list of chars.
 If the list is empty, return an empty list.
 If the first char is `'.'` return the list `['[', '.', ']']` appended to the defanged list minus its head, and otherwise append the head to the defanged list minus its head.
 Like so

 ```prolog
 defang_chars([], []).